Candler Building (New York City): Architecture

 The Candler Building was developed for Coca-Cola Company owner Asa Griggs Candler.
-It was designed by the firm of Willauer, Shape & Bready, which was composed of Arthur E. Willauer, George Lee Bready, and Robert Shape.
+It was designed by the firm of Willauer, Shape and Bready, which was composed of Arthur E. Willauer, George Lee Bready, and Robert Shape.
 The building is designed in the Spanish Renaissance style.
 According to architectural historian Christopher Gray, the Candler Building may have been the first high-rise building in New York City with a fireproof emergency staircase.
 The Candler Building was one of the last high-rises in New York City to be built before the passage of the 1916 Zoning Resolution, which influenced the development of "stepped-tower" skyscrapers with setbacks.

 Form

 The building consists of two sections: a 24-story rectangular tower to the north, facing 42nd Street, and a shorter 17-story wing to the south, facing 41st Street.
 The tower on 42nd Street was designed as a standalone structure measuring 78 by 89 ft.
 It was originally flanked by five-story wings, which architectural writer Eric Nash likened to a "finned 1950s rocket ship".
 According to Emporis, the highest habitable floor is the 23rd story of the tower, which is 290 ft above the street.

 The tower had a copper cross-hip roof, which formerly also contained skylights.
 Varying measurements are given for the building's height.
 According to Christopher Gray, the building measured 352 ft tall to the top of the hip roof, above which rose a 36 ft flagpole.
 Emporis cites the bottom of the hip roof as being 328 ft high, increasing to 341 ft at its peak.
 According to Emporis, the building measured 387 ft high if the flagpole was included.
 A 1928 New York Times article also cited the Candler Building as being 341 ft tall.
 Another publication cited the hip roof as ranging from 342 to 356 ft high.

 The American Architect wrote in 1913 that the cross-hipped roof of the Candler Building's tower seemed to befit "the entire building though it covers a smaller area than the stories below."
 The Craftsman magazine wrote that the Candler Building "is of note among skyscrapers not only for its simplicity of design, its upright lines and beautiful top placed as if crowning a monument, but because of its placid appearance as it stretches skyward above a locality of seething, intense life."